sergiokml/Sii.FirmarXmlDte/README.md

 ### 🚀 Usage

-Once the app is running (default on `http://localhost:5200`), you can sign DTEs via:
+Once the app is running, you can sign DTEs via:

 ```bash
 curl -X POST http://localhost:5200/api/dte/firmar \